petsc/petsc/doc/docs/changes/dev.rst

 .. rubric:: Mat:

 - Change ``MatPreallocateInitialize()`` and ``MatPreallocateFinalize()`` to ``MatPreallocateBegin()`` and ``MatPreallocateEnd()`` and to not return an error code
+- Change ``MatDenseGetSubMatrix()`` to be able to retrieve only selected contiguous rows instead of all rows

 .. rubric:: PC: